IBM-Blockchain-Archive/marbles/README.md

 # SDK Deeper Dive
-Now lets see how we interface with the Fabric Client SDK.
+Now let's see how we interface with the Fabric Client SDK.
 Almost all of the configuration options can be found in our "connection profile" (aka cp).
 Your connection profile might be coming from a file such as`/config/connection_profile_tls.json`, or it might be from an environmental variable.
 If you are unsure which, check the logs when marbles starts.